Paloma Catalog API

 options map[ProductOption] Map of options which define the variant (e.g. "size" or "color")

-attributes map[ProductAttribute] Map of attributes specifically for this variant
+attributes map[ProductAttribute] Map of attributes specific to this variant

 images array[ProductImage] List of images for this variant